Updated July 2023

 But how do they work?

-On the left, you’ll see the course menu, which can be customized by each professor, so don’t expect all to be the same.
-They may use another color or have different content area links, but overall there aren’t many differences besides that.
+On the left, you’ll see the course menu, which each professor can customize, so don’t expect all to be the same.
+They may use another color or have different content area links, but there aren’t many differences besides that.

 Let’s see what the course menu has.

 First, you have the Announcements, where professors post any important information related to the class.
 Then you have Course Information with the class syllabus and a Contact School tab where the instructor can share a little bio and post their email and communication info.

 In the next section of the menu, we have all the actual content related to the class.

 The Course Material tab is where you can find all the information needed in different formats:

 Following, you have Tests and Quizzes, where you’ll take the exams.

 Here, you’ll need to be attentive to the deadlines because some teachers might leave them for a whole week, while others only make it accessible for a few days or specific hours.

 Discussion Boards are a common aspect of online lessons, and on Blackboard, you’ll have to enter the designated form and create a new message within it.